 Assistant Project Manager

-Allison Jagers joined Weingarten Art Group in 2018 and works primarily on our private client projects.
-She connects with artists, galleries, and organizations, helping develop collections and spaces that are original and authentic, every time.
-Allison is currently pursuing her Masters of Arts Leadership at The University of Houston and holds a BFA and a BA from the University of North Texas.
-When not exploring exhibitions at local galleries, you can find Allison at home with her cat Cleo or grabbing an iced coffee somewhere in Montrose.
+Allison Jagers joined Weingarten Art Group in 2018 and works primarily on our private and corporate client projects.
+She works with artists, galleries, and other partners to develop collections and spaces that are original and authentic to each client.
+Allison also provides ongoing support to major initiatives such as strategic planning and long-term projects to ensure that project goals are met and deliverables exceed client expectations.
+Allison is currently pursuing a Masters of Arts Leadership at The University of Houston and has a BFA in Studio Art and a BA in Arts Management from the University of North Texas.